Posted on Leave a comment

 Green Aged Leaf

-Imagine a blend of earthy, grassy notes, similar to what you might find in green tea, but with a slightly more robust herbal undertone.
+A blend of earthy, grassy notes, similar to what you might find in green tea, but slightly more robust.
 The aging process mellows the leaf, lessening bitterness and providing a smooth, almost sweet taste.

 Roasted (smoked) Leaf